Yamaguchi clan: Yamaguchi clan (Kofun period)

-The Yamaguchi clan of the Kofun period descended from Yamaguchi no Sukune (山口宿禰), the son of Yamaki no Atai (山木直) who in turn was the son of Tsuga no Omi (都加使主).
+The Yamaguchi clan of the Kofun period descended from Yamaguchi no Sukune (山口宿禰), the son of Yamaki no Atai (山木直) who in turn was the son of Tsuka no Omi (都加使主).

-It is said that Tsuga no Omi came from Paekche with his father, Achi no Omi, who was considered as a brilliant scholar and the same person who introduced Wani to Emperor Ōjin during the Kofun period.
+It is said that Tsuka no Omi came from Paekche with his father, Achi no Omi, who was considered as a brilliant scholar and the same person who introduced Wani to Emperor Ōjin during the Kofun period.

-Yamaguchi no Sukune descends from the aforementioned Yamaki no Atai, who is in fact the older brother to Shido no Atai (志努直), the founder of the Yamatonoaya clan.
-Therefore, it can be considered that the Yamaguchi clan and the Yamatonoaya clan were related.
+Yamaguchi no Sukune descends from the aforementioned Yamaki no Atai, who is in fact the older brother to Shido no Atai (志努直), the founder of the Yamato no Aya clan.
+Therefore, it can be considered that the Yamaguchi clan and the Yamato no Aya clan were related.

 Yamaguchi clan (Sakanoue)

 The Sakanoue clan had a branch clan that was called the Yamaguchi clan.

 It is said that the clan descends from Yamaguchi no Atai (山口直) and were related to the Yamaguchi clan of the Kofun period, as Yamaguchi no Atai was a distant relative of Yamaguchi no Sukune, and both being descendants of Achi no Omi.

-Furthermore, due to the Sakanoue clan being a cadet branch clan of the Yamatonoaya clan, it can be considered as a lateral branch clan of the famous Aya clan.
+Furthermore, due to the Sakanoue clan being a cadet branch clan of the Yamato no Aya clan, it can be considered as a lateral branch clan of the famous Aya clan.

 Yamaguchi clan (ancient)

-An ancient clan named the Yamaguchi clan was founded by Yamaguchi no Inukai (山口犬養), a descedant of Hata no Yashiro (羽田矢代), the son of the famous Takenouchi no Sukune, who was also the founder of the Hata clan (波多氏; related to the Hata clan).
+An ancient clan named the Yamaguchi clan was founded by Yamaguchi no Inukai (山口犬養), a descendant of Hata no Yashiro (羽田矢代), the son of the famous Takenouchi no Sukune, who was also the founder of the Hata clan (波多氏; related to the Hata clan).

 Later, the Sakanoue clan's Yamaguchi clan shared its titles such as Atai, Ason, and Imiki, with the Hata-related Yamaguchi clan which amalgamated the two clans that had foreign origins.

 Due to the Hata clan (波多氏) being considered as the parent clan of the more famous Hata clan of the same name, it can be considered that the Yamaguchi clan under Hata no Yashiro and the Hata clans are related.